TuralAsgar/epoint/README.md

 # Tural/Epoint library/SDK

-The library provides convenient access to the [Epoint API](https://epoint.az) from applications written in the PHP language.
+The library provides convenient access to the [Epoint.az API](https://epoint.az) from applications written in the PHP language.
 It includes a pre-defined set of static class functions for API resources that initialize themselves dynamically from Tural/Epoint class which makes it easier without writing repetitive configuration.

 ## Requirements